On Pareto-Optimal Estimation-Information Performance Limits of MIMO Integrated Sensing and Communications Systems: Introduction

-where the dual-functional ISAC signal $\X$ is emitted from the base station (BS) to convey information over the communication channel $\HH$ from the received communication signal $\Y$, and estimate the sensing channel $\G$ from the received sensing signal $\boldsymbol{\mathsf{S}}$, as demonstrated in Fig. \ref{fig:ISAC_Setup}. $\Zs$ and $\Zc$ represent respectively the additive noise of the SAC channels.
-In ISAC configuration, each symbol is random.
+where the dual-functional ISAC signal/waveform $\X$ is emitted from the ISAC transmitter (Tx), as shown in Fig. \ref{fig:ISAC_Setup}.
+Specifically, $\X$ is used to convey information over the communication channel $\HH$ from the received communication signal $\Y$, and to estimate the sensing channel $\G$ from the sensing signal $\Sc$ received by the sensing receiver (Rx). $\Zs$ and $\Zc$ represent the respective additive Gaussian noise into channels.
+Additionally, $\HH$ and $\G$ are independent (and hence, uncorrelated); $\Zs$ and $\Zc$ are independent.
+Additionally, in ISAC systems, each symbol is random.

-Under this setup, the sensing performance of channel estimation is evaluated using the defined \textit{modified MMSE} ($\epsilon$), with the random ISAC signal $\X$ considered a nuisance parameter.
-More specifically, it is assumed any realization of $\X$, denoted as $\Xr$, is perfectly known at sensing receiver(s) \cite{FanLiu,MIMO-Radar-waveform,CRB_hua}. $\Xr$ serves as a reference signal for sensing purposes.
-The overall evaluation of sensing performance (i.e., the modified MMSE) involves taking the expectation of MMSE conditioned on $\Xr$ over each $\X=\Xr$ according to the density $p_{\X}(\Xr)$\footnote{This trick can be justified in definition of the modified CRB \cite{Miller1978MCRB,Marc1998MCRB}, the law of total expectation, coherent symbol detection \cite[Section 3.1]{tse2005fundamentals}, etc., where a random nuisance parameter is involved in evaluating the overall performance.}, which is to be determined.
-Additionally, the communication performance is assessed with the ergodic coherent rate ($\mathcal{R}$), with the assumption of perfect knowledge of each channel realization at the ISAC transmitter \cite[Section 10.3]{tse2005fundamentals}.
+The sensing performance is evaluated using the defined \textit{average MMSE} ($\Error$), which measures the average channel estimation performance for the random input $\X$.
+More specifically, it is assumed that any realization of $\X$, denoted as $\Xr$, is perfectly known at the sensing Rx.\footnote{This assumption is widely adopted in state-of-the-art \cite{FanLiu,CRB_BF,CRB_hua,Wang2025DeviceFreeISAC} to align with radar sensing models \cite{sensing_channel_assumption1,MIMO-Radar-waveform,Sensing_channel_model}, and can be practically justified with colocated (e.g., monostatic) or collaborative bistatic radar settings via the backhaul links, where $\Xr$ serves as a reference signal for sensing.} The overall evaluation of sensing performance (i.e., the average MMSE) involves taking the expectation of MMSE conditioned on $\Xr$ over each $\X=\Xr$ according to the density $p_{\X}(\Xr)$,\footnote{This trick can be justified in definition of the Miller-Chang type CRB \cite{Miller1978MCRB}, the law of iterative expectation, coherent symbol detection \cite[Section 3.1]{tse2005fundamentals}, etc., where a random nuisance parameter is involved in evaluating the overall performance.} which is referred to as ``input/waveform distribution'' hereafter.
+Additionally, the communication performance is assessed with the ergodic coherent rate ($\Rate$), with the assumption of perfect knowledge of channel state information at the ISAC Tx (CSIT) \cite[Section 10.3]{tse2005fundamentals}.